vinay06vinay/Dynamic-Object-Removal-and-Inpainting/README.md

 The Integrated Code Implementation done to achieve this task can be accessed through [Jupyter Notebook](/Dynamic-Object-Removal-and-Inpainting/sem_seg_trans.ipynb).

-Also, the Loss Curves and Precision Curves are inferred for different datasets when fine tuned the pre trained Model.
-The Source Notebook Can be found [here](/Dynamic-Object-Removal-and-Inpainting/Graphs.ipynb)

 #### Video Inpainting Results Results: